thoughtworks-hpc/cte/order_generator/README.md

 ## Create initial prices

-In this part, a database named "orders" will be created and initial prices can be created by **create_initial_price.cc** with a default config file (**create_initial_prices_config.json**) in the same src directory.
+In this part, initial prices can be created by **create_initial_price.cc** with a default config file (**create_initial_prices_config.json**) in the same src directory.
 Or you can choose your own json file by adding a parameter which should be your json file path as the program arguments.

 The config file should in this form, with four arguments: